On view October 28, 2021 – January 2, 2022

 Celebrate the newest exhibition of the MCBA/Jerome Foundation Book Arts Fellowships Series!
 Experience the exciting new work of our most recent recipients: printmaker Austin Nash, photographer and papermaker Shun Yong, and collaborative zine-making-and-publishing team Sarah Evenson and Jade Juno.

-We invite you to tour the exhibition on Saturdays, 10am–5pm, through the end of the year.
+We invite the public to tour the exhibition on Saturdays, 10am–5pm, through December 18.

 Viewing is available by appointment as well—simply fill out this Google form with the date and time that works for you.

 For 428 days I woke up, poured ink onto a screen, and pulled a print.
 In repeating this process I found a form of meditation and reflection.
 I also found the inherent memory in the material of screen print.
 The bits of ink held in the mesh.
 Revision documents these memories and the prints I pulled.
 The Hum of Thoughts is in collaboration with artist Sagirah Shahid and reacts to Revision through poetry.

 Queer Masses is a five issue set of zines by book artist Sarah Evenson and illustrator Jade Juno working together under the shared name of RumTum.
 Our first goal when we began work on this series was to create four interlinking pieces that unabashedly position queerness as an essential site of transformative social resistance and joy.
 The second was for these pieces to combine the well-crafted physicality of artist’s books with the affordability and accessibility of zines.
 Our final goal was to activate the work by including distribution as an intentional part of the project itself.